Thomas D. Page House: Description and history

-The Thomas D. Page House is located in the Chicopee Falls neighborhood of Chicopee, at the northwest corner of East and Fuller Streets.
-It is a three-story wood-frame structure, with a hip roof and exterior finished in a combination of wooden clapboards and decoratively cut shingles.
-A two-story ell extends to the right from the bank of the main block.
-The exterior has the typical asymmetrical arrangement of porches, gables, and projections found in many Queen Anne houses, with a square tower near the center of the East Street facade, rising to a pyramidal tower.
-Portions of the tower have applied Stick style woodwork.
-The interior retains many features original to its construction, including builtin cabinets, wooden paneling, and flooring.
+The Thomas D. Page House was located in the Chicopee Falls neighborhood of Chicopee, at the northwest corner of East and Fuller Streets.
+It was a three-story wood-frame structure, with a hip roof and exterior finished in a combination of wooden clapboards and decoratively cut shingles.
+A two-story ell extended to the right from the bank of the main block.
+The exterior had the typical asymmetrical arrangement of porches, gables, and projections found in many Queen Anne houses, with a square tower near the center of the East Street facade, rising to a pyramidal tower.
+Portions of the tower had applied Stick style woodwork.
+The interior retained many features original to its construction, including builtin cabinets, wooden paneling, and flooring.
 Several of the fireplace surrounds were replaced in 1909 by the building's original owner, Thomas Page.

-The house was built about 1875, and is the most elaborate example of Queen Anne styling in Chicopee.
+The house was built about 1875, and was the most elaborate example of Queen Anne styling in Chicopee.
 Thomas Page was an industrialist who came to Chicopee in 1867, and was involved in a number of manufacturing businesses.
 He owned patents to knitting machines, which he used in the production of cotton textiles.
 He later branched out into other businesses, including the early manufacture of bicycles, which eventually came to dominate the business.
-Page sold the house to the local Masonic lodge in 1909, which added the ell to the rear, and made other modest alterations to the interior.
-The building was in use by the Masons when it was listed on the National Register in 1988, but is now occupied by an antiques dealer.
+Page sold the house to the local Masonic lodge in 1909, which added an ell to the rear, and made other modest alterations to the interior.
+The building was in use by the Masons when it was listed on the National Register in 1988, but was last occupied by an antiques dealer.

 A fire broke out at the Page House on February 3, 2018, causing a considerable amount of damage.
-The property would eventually be razed and lays empty as of January 2023.
+The property would eventually be razed and lays empty as of July 2025.